sibvisions/make-shortcut-with-appusermodelid/README.md

 All examples are available in this repository: https://github.com/microsoft/windows-universal-samples/ and the original example is available here: https://github.com/microsoft/windows-universal-samples/tree/main/Samples/Notifications

-All examples use the MIT licensed.
+All examples use the MIT license.

 ## Usage